 Cleaning with soap is an excellent idea!

-But using soap as a sexual lubricant, maybe NOT SO MUCH.
-It does not matter if these soaps are liquid, dish soaps, shower gels, and even soaps in their bar form.
+But using soap as a sexual lubricant maybe NOT SO MUCH.
+It does not matter if these soaps are liquid, dish soaps, shower gels, or even soaps in their bar form.
+If you’re looking to substitute lube, you must ensure it’s safe.

 Is there a risk to your health in using soap as a lubricant?
 Does it leave a lasting impact on your bodily functions?